gem/oq-engine/doc/engine/What's-new.md

 the next release, since for the moment this is not necessary.

-We have detailed instructions for installing the engine on CentOS 7 and Fedora and in general of [Red Hat Enterprise Linux clones] (Installing-the-OpenQuake-Engine-from-source-code-on-Fedora-and-RHEL.md) The engine works on several Linux distributions, even recent ones like Ubuntu 15.04, and it has less dependencies than it used to have in the past and it is easier to install.
+We have detailed instructions for installing the engine on CentOS 7 and Fedora and in general on [Red Hat Enterprise Linux clones] (Installing-the-OpenQuake-Engine-from-source-code-on-Fedora-and-RHEL.md) The engine works on several Linux distributions, even recent ones like Ubuntu 15.04.
+It has less dependencies than it used to have in the past and it is easier to install, so it should be relatively simple to install it on any modern Linux distribution.

 While the engine is not supported on Windows and Mac OS, we are happy to report that the underlying libraries and the